PlanTL-GOB-ES/SPACCC_POS/README.md

 * `PROBABILITY`: probability of the chosen tag.

-In addition, POS annotations are provided in BRAT standoff format; i.e. the annotations are stored separately (in an `.ann` file) from the document text.
+In addition, POS annotations are provided in BRAT standoff format; i.e. the annotations are stored separately (in an `.ann` file) from the document text (a `.txt` file).
-These two files are associated by their base name; their file name without suffix is the same:
-`es-S0004-06142005000200009-1.ann` contains the annotations for the file `es-S0004-06142005000200009-1.txt`.
+These two files are associated by their base name; their file name without suffix is the same, for example, the file `es-S0004-06142005000200009-1.ann` contains the annotations for the file `es-S0004-06142005000200009-1.txt`.
 See http://brat.nlplab.org/standoff.html for further details on the brat standoff format.

-This annotation format is produced by running an script that converts the output of SPACC_POS-TAGGER.
 In the `.ann` file each token is labeled with its POS (in a two-character reduced version) and a legend with the following information: